Prabhat-190/Amazon-clone-/README.md

 - **Transaction Summary:** Implement filtering and search using Text Search algorithm.
 - **Wallet Information:** Manage and display the Amazon Pay wallet balance and recent transactions.
 - **Budgeting and Notifications:** Implement rule-based systems to notify users when spending limits are exceeded.
 Use time-series analysis algorithms to track and predict spending patterns, providing monthly and yearly savings reports.

-# Conclusion
-Our solution is designed to provide a holistic financial management experience, helping Amazon users manage their payments, budgets, and savings efficiently.
-By leveraging advanced AI technologies, we aim to make financial management intuitive, personalized, and effective.